Best password manager | CNN Underscored

 LastPass (free with limited features, or $36 a year for a premium account; lastpass.com)

 LastPass is a common name in the password manager realm, and for good reason.
-It offers a free plan that, unlike its competitors, has more features than Apple or Google’s offerings, but not everything you get from a paid service (including its own).
+It offers a free plan that, unlike its competitors, has more features than Apple or Google’s offerings but not everything you get from a paid service (including its own).
 Where LastPass fell short of our top pick was in its apps and extensions.
 The mobile apps are good, but also the only place we could figure out where to generate a password.
-The apps aren’t very user-friendly, lacking features like auto-copying a generated password so it’s easy to enter it when creating a new account.
+The apps aren’t very user-friendly, lacking features like autocopying a generated password so it’s easy to enter it when creating a new account.

 Bottom line: If you need something more robust than Apple or Google’s solutions, the free LastPass will get the job done.